ATXDAO/nft/README.md

 ### Generate merkle tree

 You can generate a merkle root + proof with the `merkle-tree` task.
 Here's an example passing is 0x1, 0x2, and 0x3 as whitelisted addresses.
-It gneerates the merkle root for the set of addresses and the proof for 0x3
+It generates the merkle root for the set of addresses and the proof for 0x3

 ```zsh